 Born in Glasgow on 7 June 1868, Charles Rennie Mackintosh went on to be regarded as one of the most creative figures of the 20th century and a leading figure in both the Scottish Arts and Crafts Movement and European Art Nouveau.
 As an architect, designer and artist, Mackintosh left a legacy of magnificent work and is considered one of the key figures of the Glasgow Style, leading to a fantastic collection of Mackintosh buildings, drawings and designs in the city.

 This year, take the opportunity to explore all the venues across Glasgow as well in nearby Helensburgh (all listed below), Dundee's V&A Museum, and at 78 Derngate in Northampton.

-Charles Rennie Mackintosh: Making the Glasgow Style, Kelvingrove Art Gallery and Museum (until 14 August, 2018)
+Mackintosh and the Glasgow Style Gallery, Kelvingrove Art Gallery and Museum